 Again, there was no response, except he turned to meet her eyes briefly, something in their candid depths reminding her of all she was trying to ignore and avoid.

-Flushing, she looked away quickly but it wasn’t long before her innate stubbornness kicked in and she said in a deliberately cheerful voice, “I think I forgot to compliment you on your singling last night….
+Flushing, she looked away quickly but it wasn’t long before her innate stubbornness kicked in and she said in a deliberately cheerful voice, “I think I forgot to compliment you on your singing last night…

 “Oh for God’s Sake, stop.
 Just stop, Anita”.
 His voice erupted with the suddenness of a whiplash and caused her to halt in mid sentence.

 “Let’s talk about us”, he said, his eyes glittering with suppressed anger “let’s talk about you and me.
-I know it’s just as much on your mind as it’s on my mind”.
+I know it’s just as much on your mind as it’s on mine”.

 Something snapped inside Anita with all her pent up misery flowing out as words in a shaking voice.